Nefomemes/battlelog.js/CONTRIBUTING.md

 In this step, you are setting up the commit author username and email that will be registered with future commits.

 Note: The email you use will be public.
-So don't use your main email if you don't eant it to be spammed.
+So don't use your main email if you are a paranoid guy who doesn't want your email to be leaked.
 Also, GitHub requires author emails to have a GitHub account associated with it.
 So if you have't already, add the author email to your GitHub account.

 **Set it globally, so that you won't need to do this again in the future when you are doing another projects**
 ```bash